Jugtown Historic District

-The Jugtown Historic District consists of a cluster of historic buildings surrounding the intersection of Harrison Street and Nassau Street in Princeton, New Jersey.
+The Jugtown Historic District consists of a cluster of historic buildings surrounding the intersection of Harrison Street and Nassau Street in Princeton, New Jersey, United States.
 The settlement dates to colonial times and is sometimes known as Queenston.
 In 1987, the district was listed on the National Register of Historic Places.

 The Jugtown area was first settled by Europeans around 1730, springing up around a crossroads on the King's Highway.
 John Morton established the first pottery in the village in 1766.
 The 19th century saw the community grow, spurred by commercial development and trade on the Delaware and Raritan Canal.
 The latter half of the century saw the decline of Jugtown's industry.
 It was home to the short-lived Evelyn College for Women from 1887 to 1897.
 The district's character became mostly residential in the 20th century.
 Although the historic district was established in the 1980s, concerns over further development have arisen due to municipal zoning overlays.